 After lunch you will take a fascinating stroll around Lagrasse which is one of Les Plus Beaux Villages de France and learn some of the history that spans at least 1000 years.
 Your route will take you along the narrow cobbled ‘ruelles’ and along the way, between the town and the abbey, in squares and behind facades, there are stories to be told and a fascinating medieval history to be revealed.

 Now it’s time to head off to our final visit of the day which is to a local vinegar maker where we will learn the secrets of making fabulous artisan wine and balsamic vinegars and also have the opportunity to savour some samples of his fabulous products.

 First stop today is a tour of one of the best olive producers in France.
 We learn how the olives are grown and harvested and made into oil with particular emphasis on local varieties including the premium olive variety called Lucques.
 We enjoy a tasting of olives and olive oil with time to enjoy their fabulous shop.

-Today lunch is at a popular restaurant in the old circulade town of Gruissan...
+Today lunch is at a restaurant in the grounds of a beautiful chateau near Gruissan...

 After lunch we will the amazing landscape of the local pink salt pans.
 You will have time to visit the salt museum and salt shop where different varieties of salt can be purchased as well as the fabulous local pottery and art.